Overview

 Quickstart

 The quickstart is intended for customers who are proficiently familiar with the integration.
-If you have not done this before please read the document in its entirety to ensure you don’t miss any important details.
+If you have not configured this integration before, before please read the document in its entirety to ensure you don’t miss any important details.

 Setup